 A vital aspect in the development of essential knowledge and skills is the use of continuous provision.
 This means that children are using and developing certain skills throughout the year on a daily/weekly basis.
 Continuous provision practice and principles begin in the Early Years Foundation Stage and support children to develop key life skills such as independence; innovation; creativity, enquiry; analysis and problem solving.
 Phonics and early reading is started as soon as the pupils enter EYFS.
-The school uses Letters and Sounds as it's' phonics program, which is continued through to Year 3, although this is currently a key area of the School Development Plan in light of current DfE advice and research into effective SSP and validation of schemes.
+The school uses Little Wandle Letters and Sounds Revised as it's' phonics program, which is continued through to Year 1.